Birthdate : 01/19/1985

-In good company: Moving to Europe in 2002 following success in karting and Formula Renault in his native Argentina, Guerrieri once raced Lewis Hamilton, Daniel Ricciardo and Sebastian Vettel in Formula 3.
-He was also a rapid performer in Formula 3000, World Series by Renault and Indy Lights before budget constraints hit.
+In good company: Moving to Europe in 2002 after success in karting and Formula Renault in Argentina, Guerrieri once raced Hamilton, Ricciardo and Vettel in Formula 3.
+He was also rapid in Formula 3000, World Series by Renault and Indy Lights before budget constraints hit.

 Opportunity knocks: With opportunities to continue racing without a roof over his head limited, a switch to Argentine Súper 2000 via the Turismo Carretera series provided salvation in 2013.

 One-off wonder: Following domestic success, Guerrieri made his WTCC debut with a one-off appearance at home in 2016 and set the fastest lap of all during the Termas de Río Hondo weekend.
 That set plans in motion to race in the WTCC full time in 2017.

 Dream start: Guerrieri began WTCC 2017 with victory on the Marrakech streets for the privateer Campos team and triumphed again at Ningbo before he was recruited by the factory Honda team to replace the injured Tiago Monteiro for the final three events of the season.
 He didn’t disappoint, winning the Qatar finale from pole.
 He’s been a Honda Racing family member ever since and claimed two WTCR / OSCARO wins in 2018 on his wat to third in the final table.